-A subdural hematoma can be diagnosed using imaging tests, such as a CT (computed tomography) scan or MRI (magnetic resonance imaging) scan.
-These scans provide your doctor with an in-depth look at your brain, skull, veins, and blood vessels.
-They can also reveal if there is any blood on the brain.
+A subdural hematoma can be diagnosed using imaging tests, such as a CT or MRI scan.
+These scans provide your doctor with an in-depth look at your:

-You may also be given a blood test to check your complete blood count.
-A complete blood count test measures your red blood cell, white blood cell, and platelet count.
+Your doctor may also order a blood test to check your complete blood count.
+A complete blood count test measures your red blood cell count, white blood cell count, and platelet count.
 A low level of red blood cells can indicate significant blood loss.

 Your doctor may also give you a physical examination to check your heart rate and blood pressure for evidence of internal bleeding.

 A surgical procedure called a craniotomy may be used to remove a large subdural hematoma.
-It is normally used to treat acute subdural hematomas.
-In this surgical procedure, the surgeon removes a part of the skull in order to evacuate the clot or hematoma.
-The hematoma is removed using suction and irrigation.
+It’s normally used to treat acute subdural hematomas.
+In this procedure, your surgeon removes a part of your skull in order to remove the clot or hematoma.
+They use suction and irrigation to remove the hematoma.

 A burr hole can also be used to drain chronic subdural hematomas as well as acute ones that are smaller than one centimeter at the thickest point.
 First, your surgeon creates small holes in your skull and then places rubber tubes in them.
 The blood from the hematoma drains out through these holes.
 Though recovery rates vary, 80 to 90 percent of patients experience significant brain function improvement after this procedure.